Charm Mass Determination from QCD Charmonium Sum Rules at Order alpha_s^3: Theoretical Input

 which implements a modified weighting of threshold versus high energy contributions.
 It is straightforward to prove that the resulting moments $M_n^{\rm c, pert}$ can be obtained from the small-$q^2$ expansion of the perturbative vacuum polarization function using $\mu_\alpha^c$ as the renormalization scale of $\alpha_s$,

 From Eq.~(\ref{Mnpertcontour2}) we can see that the $M_n^{\rm c, pert}$ can be derived from the expressions for the fixed-order moments $M_m^{\rm pert}$ with $m\le n$ given in Eq.~(\ref{Mnpertfixedorder2}).\footnote{ This works in general as long as the path dependent $\mu_\alpha^c(q^2,\overline m_c^2)$ does not produce a spurious cut in $\alpha_s$ starting at $q^2=0$ and running towards $-\infty$.
 This condition is implemented into Eq.~(\ref{mualphacontour}) by $(\mu_\alpha^c)^2$ being negative along the physical cut of the vacuum polarization function above the charm pair threshold. } They also depend on the QCD \mbox{$\beta$-function} and its derivatives, which arise in the small-$q^2$ expansion of $\alpha_s(\mu^c_\alpha(q^2,\overline m_c^2))$.
 Note that the \mbox{$\beta$-function} that has to be employed must be exactly the same that is used for the contour integration in Eq.~(\ref{Mnpertcontour1}).
 Expanding the dependence of the \mbox{$\beta$-function} on $\alpha_s$ strictly in fixed-order one recovers the fixed-order moments $M_n^{\rm pert}$.
-So the dependence of the contour improved moments $M_n^{\rm c, pert}$ on the fixed-order moments $M_m^{\rm pert}$ with $m<n$ is only residual due to the truncation of the $\alpha_s$ series, representing yet another alternative parametrization of higher order perturbative corrections.
-The contour improved moments do in particular have a residual dependence on the UV-subtraction scheme for the vacuum polarization function, i.e.\ on $\Pi(0)=M_0^{\rm pert}$.
+So the dependence of the contour improved moments $M_n^{\rm c, pert}$ on the fixed-order moments $M_m^{\rm pert}$ with $m<n$ is only residual due to the truncation of the $\alpha_s$ series and vanishes in the large order limit.
+The contour improved expansion thus represents yet another alternative parametrization of higher order perturbative corrections.
+Due to their residual dependence on lower moments the contour improved moments have a sensitivity to the UV-subtraction scheme for the vacuum polarization function, i.e.\ on $\Pi(0)=M_0^{\rm pert}$.
 Using the ``on-shell'' scheme with $\Pi(0)=0$ one finds that $M_1^{\rm c,pert} = M_1^{\rm pert}$.
 For our analysis we employ the $\overline{\rm MS}$ scheme for $\Pi(0)$ defined for $\mu={\overline m}_c({\overline m}_c)$.
 Expressed in terms of $\alpha_s(\mu_\alpha)$ and ${\overline m}_c(\mu_m)$ it has the form \cite{Chetyrkin:2006xg}

 The numerical values for the coefficients $C^{a,b}_{0,i}$ can be found in Tab.~\ref{tabcPi0}.
 Using contour improved moments to determine $\overline m_c$ also involves non-linear relations, which implies that in some cases there is no solution.
-Again this can happen for $n=>1$ and for $\mu_m\sim 3$~GeV at any order.
+Again this can happen for $n \geq 1$ and for $\mu_m\sim 3$~GeV at any order.